weng-lab/umitools/README.md

 `pip3 install -e /path/to/umitools`

 # How to process UMI small RNA-seq data
 0. (Skip to the next step if small RNA-seq adapters are already removed.)
 To process a fastq (`raw.fq.gz`) file from your UMI small RNA-seq data, you can first remove the 3' end small RNA-seq adapter.
-In this example, I use `fastx_clipper` from the [FASTX-Toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) and the adapter sequence is `TGGAATTCTCGGGTGCCAAGG`:
+For example, you can use `fastx_clipper` from the [FASTX-Toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) and the adapter sequence is `TGGAATTCTCGGGTGCCAAGG`:

 `zcat raw.fq.gz | fastx_clipper -a TGGAATTCTCGGGTGCCAAGG -l 48 -c -Q33 2> raw.clipped.log | gzip -c - > clipped.fq.gz`